View status information

 Summaries of the data protection status of primary and secondary VMs or datastores within the selected time window.

-* Hover the cursor over a section of a chart to see a list of the VMs or Datastores in that category.
+Hover the cursor over a section of a chart to see the count of VMs or Datastores in that category.
 In the Successful category, the most recent backup is listed for each resource.

-* You can change the time window by editing the configuration file.
+You can change the time window by editing the configuration file.
 The default is 7 days.
+For more information, see Customize your configuration.

 Note: If you use a mirror-vault protection policy, then the counters for the protection summary are displayed in the SnapVault summary chart, not in the SnapMirror chart.